 6. Ocean Beach

 Accommodation in the area is largely made up of bungalows and apartments, with beautiful views over the water.
-The shopping also largely consists of small, independent, family run businesses, with large chain companies having been constantly opposed and only a few having made it into the area.

-The community here is highly active in trying to not only keep their neighbourhood the way it is but also to improve it in ways that go with the spirit and traditions of the area.
-As such, you will find things like a dog beach, the Ocean Beach Canine Festival, the Ocean Beach Kite Festival, the Ocean Beach Street Fair & Chilli Cook Off, a jazz festival, and a Christmas parade.
+You will find things like a dog beach, the Ocean Beach Canine Festival, the Ocean Beach Kite Festival, the Ocean Beach Street Fair & Chilli Cook Off, a jazz festival, and a Christmas parade.

 Every Wednesday afternoon they even close off two blocks to host a massive farmers market, while the largest concrete pier in the world stretches out into the ocean just a few feet away.

-Beyond the relaxed nature of the neighbourhood though, it is also one that’s popular with history enthusiasts as well.
+Beyond the relaxed nature of the area though, it is also one that’s popular with history enthusiasts as well.
 Numerous San Diego Historic Landmarks are located in Ocean Beach, while the Ocean Beach Cottage Emerging District is filled with buildings dating back as far as the late 1800’s.

 Stay in Ocean beach if you want a more relaxed, residential destination; you like local, family run businesses; you are interested in history; you are vegan or vegetarian; you are a fan of surfing.